pgailinas/videoqa-representation-comparison/docs/02_Prepare_Video_Evidence.md

 ## Processing Workflow

-1. Load project configuration, dataset resources, and metadata.
+1. Initialize the project environment and restore or verify the local NExT-QA video cache.
-2. Build a video inventory and verify source video accessibility.
+2. Load NExT-QA metadata and build the video inventory.
 3. Define the evidence metadata schema and segmentation parameters.
 4. Inspect representative videos and extract video properties.
-5. Generate fixed-duration evidence segments for each source video.
+5. Generate evidence metadata records for all processed videos.
-6. Create evidence metadata records containing timestamps, frame references, and video properties.
+6. Validate evidence metadata completeness and consistency.
-7. Validate evidence metadata completeness, consistency, and video references.
+7. Save evidence metadata and summary files.
-8. Save evidence metadata and summary files for downstream autoencoder-training and VideoQA workflows.
+8. Display sample evidence records and notebook summary information.

 ### Evidence Generation Strategy